Web Analytics Made Easy -

 Prioritarianism has two aspects

-1. In a history of social welfare happy people get less moral weight than suffering people.
+1. In a history of social welfare, happy people get less moral weight than suffering people.
 The devaluation of happiness is a measure for sympathy [Lumer, 2] respectively compassion.
 Different prioritarian welfare functions correspond to different degrees of compassion (chapter 2.2).

 2. In decisions under uncertainty, happy outcomes are morally devaluated relative to unhappy outcomes.
 The devaluation is a measure for risk-aversion (chapter 2.3).